HumanStewie/memory-orb/README.md

 -----------------------------------------------------------------------------------------
 ```

-Additionally, you need to set up a [cloudinary](https://cloudinary.com/) storage for our storage API.
+Additionally, you need to set up a [**cloudinary**](https://cloudinary.com/) storage for our storage API.
 You would also need a Google API key, if you dont want to use AI tho, comment out line 65 in `MainIco.tsx`

 Now get all your environment variables and store it in `.env` in folders with `.env.public`, copy the variable name exactly as shown in `.env.public`.
 You can generate a SECRET_KEY with `openssl rand -hex 32` on Linux.

-I recommend installing [docker](https://www.docker.com/get-started/) and running `docker compose` so you won't need to be setting up the environments, installing the packages and be able to avoid any OS-related issues.
+I recommend installing [**docker**](https://www.docker.com/get-started/) and running `docker compose` so you won't need to be setting up the environments, installing the packages and be able to avoid any OS-related issues:

 ```bash
 git clone ...